-This paper describes the development and implementation phases of IHO's core standardization project over the next five years: The Universal Hydrographic Data Model designated S-100.
+This paper-plan_describes the development and implementation phases of IHO's core standardization project over the next five years: The Universal Hydrographic Data Model designated S-100.
 The S-100 Model was basically designed as the succeeding standard to current IHO Transfer Standard for Digital Hydrographic Data S-57.
 But S-100 supports a much wider variety of hydrographic-related digital data sources, products, and customers.
 This includes new geospatial models to support imagery and gridded data, 3-D and time-varying data, and new applications that go beyond the scope of traditional hydrography - for example, high-density bathymetry, seafloor classification, marine GIS, etc..

-Due to S-100 wide range of applicability and its strict compliance with the geoinformation standards of the International Organization for Standardization (ISO 19xxx series), the International Maritime Organization (IMO) agreed that S-100 is an appropriate baseline standard for creating a framework for e-Navigation data access and services.
+Due to S-100 wide range of applicability and its strict compliance with the geoinformation standards of the International Organization for Standardization (ISO 19xxx series), the International Maritime Organization (IMO) agreed that S-100 is an appropriate baseline standard for creating a framework for e-Navigation data access and services called the "Common Maritime Data Structure (CMDS".
 The Geospatial Information (GI) Registry constitutes the foundation of the S-100 Model.
 Like a digital library, the Registry hosts data model entities to design and maintain interoperable data product specifications of nearly unlimited purpose.
-The Registry also provides dynamic catalogues, which supports harmonization and enables the updating and delivery of data products.
+The Registry also provides dynamic feature and portrayal catalogues, which supports-will enable the harmonization, and enables the updating and delivery of data products.
 Originally intended to cover geospatial data only, it appears that the S-100 concept could be enhanced to all aspects of shipping and the maritime domain at large, including the modelling of non-spatial information e.g. pilot requests, regulatory information and user requirements.